John Quincy Adams: Indian policy

 Adams sought the gradual assimilation of Native Americans via consensual agreements, a priority shared by few whites in the 1820s.
 Yet Adams was also deeply committed to the westward expansion of the United States.
 Settlers on the frontier, constantly seeking to move westward, cried for a more expansionist policy that disregarded the concerns of Native Americans.
 Early in his term, Adams suspended the Treaty of Indian Springs after learning that the Governor of Georgia, George Troup, had forced the treaty on the Muscogee.
 Adams signed a new treaty with the Muscogee in January 1826 that allowed the Muscogee to stay but ceded most of their land to Georgia.
 Troup refused to accept its terms and authorized all Georgian citizens to evict the Muscogee.
 A showdown between Georgia and the federal government was only averted after the Muscogee agreed to a third treaty.
 Though many saw Troup as unreasonable in his dealings with the federal government and the Native Americans, the administration's handling of the incident alienated those in the Deep South who favored immediate Indian removal.

 Foreign affairs

-Adams famously said, "America goes not abroad, in search of monsters to destroy".
+Adams famously said, "America goes not abroad, in search of monsters to destroy.
+She is the well-wisher to the freedom and independence of all.
+She is the champion and vindicator only of her own."